slott56/Stingray-Reader/source/cobol.rst

         for row in sheet.rows():
             foo= row.cell(schema[*n*]).to_str()
             bar= row.cell(schema[*m*].index(*i*, *j*)).to_str()

+While the above is weird, it parallels COBOL usage of indexing and element naming.
+The idea is to provide the lowest level of name and all the indexes above it in one construct.

+This is appealing because we can use the existing :py:meth:`sheet.Row.cell` method without any modification.
+The downside of this is that we're creating a tweaked attribute definition, which is a terrible idea.
+On balance, the use of :py:meth:`schema.Attribute.index` has to be rejected.

 The second way to provide an index is provide a subset of the indexes and get a kind of slice.
 This is like the positional version, shown above.